looprock/megaphone/README.md

 Megaphone
 =========

-Megaphone is a bottle.py based service that is intended to proxy and collate JSON based status data in a centralized interface.
+Megaphone is a bottle.py based service that is intended to proxy and collate JSON based status data in a centralized service.

 The idea is to provide a per system consistent API for checking the status of all services on that system.
 This means: